Bhool Bhulaiyaa 3: Filming

 On 9 March 2024, in Mumbai, the cast and crew of Bhool Bhulaiyaa 3 gathered for an inaugural muhurat puja ceremony to mark the beginning of principal photography.
 Producer Bhushan Kumar clapped the muhurat shot for Kartik Aaryan.
 Vidya Balan, Triptii Dimri, Rajesh Sharma, and co-producer Shiv Chanana were also present at the ceremony.
 A glimpse video of this ceremony was shared by T-Series on 11 March 2024, titled "Bhool Bhulaiyaa 3 Begins", The video also featured Aaryan shooting the first shot of the movie, which was a train sequence, filmed by DOP Manu Anand.

 During shooting, director Anees Bazmee faced significant challenges as he fractured his leg on the last day of the film recce.
-Against doctor's suggestions to get a steel plate and rest for 3 months, he opted for minor surgery that allowed him to honor his commitment to the film.
+Against doctor's suggestions to get a steel plate and rest for 3 months, he opted for minor surgery that allowed him to honour his commitment to the film.
 He came to the film set in a wheelchair and continued with his work.
 The film's production involved extensive planning and coordination, with key members Bhushan Kumar, Bazmee, and Aaryan actively engaged in discussions and preparations.

 Filming began in Mumbai, with the first schedule wrapping up on 27 March 2024.
 During this schedule, the entry sequence of Aaryan was also shot.
 A massive set was erected in Film City, Mumbai, specifically for the song, which involved over a thousand background dancers with choreography done by Ganesh Acharya.
 After a short break, Bazmee, still recovering from his injury, scouted for locations in Kolkata for the next schedule.
 The cast and crew landed in Kolkata on 8 April 2024, to commence the second schedule.
 In this schedule, Aaryan rode a bullet on Howrah Bridge, with Prantika Das and with Arun Kushwah at Victoria Memorial.
 The shooting then progressed to Mallick Ghat flower market, where a small set with skeletons was put up.
 Following this, Bazmee filmed scenes at the Park Street Graveyard and Nonapukur Tram Depot, and finally concluded the shoot at Laha Bari in Central Kolkata.
 Prior to this, key shots were filmed at an elaborate Bengali village set setup by the production team in Mumbai.
 The song 'Mere Dholna' has been filmed as jugalbandi between Madhuri and Vidya and has been choreographed by Chinni Prakash.